Vietnam Airlines: Beginnings

 In 1990, the company initiated discussions regarding the incorporation of Western-built aircraft into the fleet.
 Later that year, however, the carrier had to cancel the acquisition of two Airbus A310s due to their use of US-manufactured engines.
 By July 1991, the airline struck a wet-lease agreement with Dutch lessor TransAvia.
 The aircraft involved was a Boeing 737-300, that arrived in Vietnam Airlines' livery.
-However, the aircraft was returned after the U.S. State Department pressured the Dutch lessor to remove the aircraft from Vietnam.
+However, the aircraft was returned after the US State Department pressured the Dutch lessor to remove the aircraft from Vietnam.
 Subsequently, Vietnam Airlines organized a similar but more complicated deal with TEA Basle, who spent the rest of 1991 negotiating a deal with US authorities.
 Eventually, a solution stating that "[the Boeing 737] must be positioned outside Vietnam, with no logo or lettering of Vietnam Airlines.
 On these conditions, it could operate on behalf of Vietnam Airlines" was reached.
 In December 1991, Cathay Pacific and Vietnam Airlines agreed on a 50–50 joint venture to operate between Hong Kong and Vietnam, as the airline's Tupolev Tu-134 fleet did not meet Kai Tak Airport's noise restrictions.

 In October 1992, the Boeing 737 was supplemented with an Airbus A310.
 However, a dispute with Bulgarian Jes Air over who should pay for the repairs after the aircraft sustained an engine failure led to its replacement with another A310 from GATX, also operated by Jes Air.
 A similar dispute with United Technologies encouraged the airline to switch from Airbus to Boeing.
 Hence, a Boeing 767-200ER, leased from Ansett Worldwide Aviation Services (AWAS), arrived in January 1993, and a Royal Brunei Airlines Boeing 767-300ER, arrived the following year.
 In October 1993, the first Airbus A320-200 was incorporated over a two-year wet-lease contract with Air France.
 Vietnam Airlines by now had started discussions with Air France about a partnership, and the French carrier agreed to lease its Airbuses to Vietnam Airlines, and also to provide customer support and pilot/crew training.
 By that time the route network had further expanded internationally, seeing the incorporation of destinations such as Paris, Tokyo, Seoul, Taipei, Sydney, and Melbourne.
 In 1993, the airline carried 1.06 million passengers, 418,000 of whom were on international flights.